 Tell us something that’s true that almost nobody agrees with you on.

 Show me a good loser and I’ll show you a loser.
 Winners consistently win at whatever they apply themselves to, so we look to invest in people with a history of winning, counting on their need to succeed to motivate them.
-It is people who are driven to win that are able to constantly reinvent themselves in order to achieve their goals, which we try our best to align with our goals.
-I have been criticized for being overly intense and driven, but I came this way and was nurtured by parents, family members, and teammates who loved joining on the path.
+It is people who are driven to win that are able to constantly reinvent themselves in order to achieve their goals, which we then try our best to align with our goals.
+I have been criticized in the past for being overly intense and driven, but I came this way and was nurtured by parents, family members and teammates who loved joining on the path.
 Look at any successful person and you will see that while their paths, industries and even personalities may differ from one another, the single trait they all have is an unrelenting drive.
 Without that urge, that desire to win, to persist in the face of difficulty and diversity, you will never have the determination and grit to surpass others who do.

 As an entrepreneur, what is the one thing you do over and over and recommend everyone else do?

 Manage your balance sheet, not just your profit and loss statement.
 I started with a negative net worth and was whatever is less than undercapitalized, which was a necessary evil but difficult nonetheless, and I learned early on that managing your balance sheet as well as your cash flow was critical.
-The simple fact of the matter is businesses fail when they run out of money, and we are constantly reviewing our assets to think about which we want to hold long term and which are right to move on from.
+The simple fact of the matter is businesses fail when they run out of money, so we are constantly reviewing our assets to think about which we want to hold onto long-term and which are right to move on from.
 Similarly, we constantly manage debt maturities and costs to match up income and the ability to service them.
 We try to be good risk managers every single day.

 What is one strategy that has helped you grow your business?